-Mutual Obligation Requirements are activities you need to do to continue to get your income support payment and increase your chances of finding work.
+You need to do approved activities to keep getting your income support payment and increase your chances of finding work.

-To meet your Mutual Obligation Requirements you need to apply for jobs, train or study.
+To meet your requirements, you need to apply for jobs, or do training or study.

-Job seekers with Mutual Obligation Requirements need to have a Job Plan in order to receive a payment.
-The Job Plan outlines activities you agree to undertake to give you the best chance of getting a job.
+Job seekers with Mutual Obligation Requirements need to have a Job Plan to get payment.
+The plan outlines the things you have agreed to do to give you the best chance of getting a job.

-Your Job Plan will be negotiated with us or your Employment Services Provider, and will be reviewed regularly.
+You will negotiate your Job Plan with us or your Employment Services Provider.
+It will be reviewed regularly.

 Job seekers aged 55 and over

-If you are aged 55 years or over, you can meet your requirements by doing at least 30 hours per fortnight of suitable paid work, self employment, approved voluntary work, or a combination of these.
+If you’re aged 55 years or over, you can meet your Mutual Obligation Requirements by doing at least 30 hours per fortnight of:

-Suitable paid work is any work you are capable of performing.
-If you choose to do voluntary work, we must agree that the voluntary work position is suitable for you.
-You will need to discuss this with us.
+Suitable paid work is any work you’re capable of doing.
+If you choose to do voluntary work, we must agree that the position is suitable for you.
+You’ll need to discuss this with us.

-A principal carer is someone who is responsible for the day to day care, welfare and development of a child under 16 years of age.
+A principal carer is responsible for the day to day care, welfare and development of a child under 16 years of age.

-Only one person at a time can be the principal carer of a child and this is generally the person who provides the greater amount of day to day care, such as a parent or guardian.
+Only 1 person at a time can be the principal carer of a child.
+This is generally the person who provides the greater amount of day to day care, such as a parent or guardian.
 If you and your partner provide equal levels of care, either of you may nominate as the principal carer.

-If you are a principal carer and receive an income support payment, your Mutual Obligation Requirements are more flexible.
+If you’re a principal carer and getting an income support payment, your Mutual Obligation Requirements are more flexible.
 Read more about Mutual Obligation Requirements and exemptions for principal carers.

-If you have a temporary medical condition that affects your ability to look for work, you may be eligible for an exemption from your Mutual Obligation Requirements during this time.
+If you have a temporary medical condition that affects your ability to look for work, you may be exempt from your Mutual Obligation Requirements during this time.

-To allow us to make this decision, you must provide a medical certificate stating that you are unfit to work for 8 hours or more a week.
+To help us decide, you need to give us a medical certificate.
+It must state why you’re unfit to work for 8 hours or more a week.
 You can submit documents online using your Centrelink online account through myGov.
-For detailed instructions, see our online guide Submitting documents using your Centrelink online account.
+For help, see our online guide Submitting documents using your Centrelink online account.

-Lodging a medical certificate does not automatically mean you do not have to look for work.
-We consider your medical condition and how it affects your ability to do suitable work, or participate in other activities such as training.
-Suitable work is any work you are capable of doing that is not necessarily your usual work.
+Giving us a medical certificate doesn’t mean you don’t have to look for work.
+We consider your medical condition and how it affects your ability to do:

 Employment Services Providers

-Read more about jobactive on the Department of Employment website.
+- jobactive on the Department of Employment website

 Penalties for not meeting requirements

-If you do not meet your Mutual Obligation Requirements, your income support payment may be reduced or stopped.
+If you don’t meet your Mutual Obligation Requirements, your income support payment may be reduced or stopped.

 Read more about penalties for not meeting your Mutual Obligation Requirements.

-You may be able to receive a short term exemption from your Mutual Obligation Requirements in special circumstances.
-Exemptions are based on your individual circumstances and you will be required to provide evidence.
-Some examples where an exemption might be granted are:
+You may be able to get a short term exemption from your requirements in special circumstances.
+Exemptions are based on your situation and you’ll need to give us proof.
+Some examples where you may be exempt are: